Christian views on the Old Covenant: Anglican and Methodist

-Anglican and Methodist theology regarding the Old Covenant is expressed by their historic defining statements known as the Thirty-Nine Articles and Articles of Religion, respectively.
+Anglican and Methodist theology regarding the Old Covenant is expressed by their historic defining statements known as the Thirty-Nine Articles and Twenty Five Articles of Religion, respectively.

-Article 7 of the Church of England's 1563 version and other versions, as well as Article VI of the Methodist Articles of Religion, specify only that Christians are bound by the "commandments which are called moral," but not bound by the ceremonial, ritual, or civil laws from the "law of Moses."
+Article VII of the Church of England's 39 Articles, as well as Article VI of the Methodist 25 Articles, specify only that Christians are bound by the "commandments which are called moral," but not bound by the ceremonial, ritual, or civil laws from the "law of Moses."

+Modern Protestant Views

 Dispensationalism

 As a theological system, Dispensationalism is rooted in the writings of John Nelson Darby (1800–1882) and the Brethren Movement, but it has never been formally defined and incorporates several variants.
-Dispensationists divide the Bible into varying numbers of separate dispensations or ages.
-Traditional dispensationalists believe only the New Testament applies to the church of today whereas hyperdispensationalists believe only the second half of the New Testament, starting either in the middle of Acts or at Acts 28, applies.
+Dispensationalists divide the Bible into varying numbers of separate dispensations or ages.
+Traditional dispensationalists believe only the New Testament applies to today's church, whereas hyperdispensationalists believe only the second half of the New Testament, starting in the middle of Acts or at Acts 28, applies.

 Wayne G. Strickland, professor of theology at the Multnomah University, claims that his (not necessarily "the") Dispensationalist view is that "the age of the church has rendered the law inoperative".

-This view holds that Mosaic Laws and the penalties attached to them were limited to the particular historical and theological setting of the Old Testament.
-In that view, the Law was given to Israel and does not apply since the age of the New Covenant.
+This view holds that the Mosaic Laws and the penalties attached to them were limited to the particular historical and theological setting of the Old Testament.
+In that view, the Law was given to Israel and has not applied since the age of the New Covenant.

-Replacing the Mosaic Law is the “Law of Christ”, which however holds definite similarities with the Mosaic Law in moral concerns, but is new and different, replacing the original Law.
-Despite this difference, Dispensationalists continue to seek to find moral and religious principles applicable for today in Mosaic Law.
+Replacing the Mosaic Law is the "Law of Christ", which, however, holds definite similarities with the Mosaic Law in moral concerns but is new and different, replacing the original Law.
+Despite this difference, Dispensationalists seek to find moral and religious principles applicable today in Mosaic Law.

-Believing the New Covenant to be a new dispensation, George R. Law has proposed that the Law of Christ is recorded in Matthew 5-7.
-He suggests that Matthew’s record of the Sermon on the Mount is structured similar to the literary form of an ancient Near Eastern covenant treaty.
-Law’s theory is built on the work of Viktor Korošec, Donald J. Wiseman, and George E. Mendenhall.
-This new covenant form, like other variations of the covenant form throughout ancient history, can be identified by its combination of ancient covenant elements.
-If this record in Matthew can be identified as the record of the promised New Covenant, then its contents can also be identified as the formal presentation of the Law of Christ (and includes Christ’s new Ten Commandments).
+Believing the New Covenant to be a new dispensation, George R. Law has proposed that the Law of Christ is recorded in Matthew 5–7.
+He suggests that Matthew's record of the Sermon on the Mount is structured similarly to the literary form of an ancient Near Eastern covenant treaty.
+Law's theory is built on the work of Viktor Korošec, Donald J. Wiseman, and George E. Mendenhall.
+Like other variations of the covenant form throughout ancient history, this new covenant form can be identified by its combination of ancient covenant elements.
+If this record in Matthew can be identified as the record of the promised New Covenant, then its contents can also be identified as the formal presentation of the Law of Christ (and includes Christ's new Ten Commandments).

 One view of Dispensationalism divides the Bible into these seven periods: